grommet/grommet/src/js/components/List/README.md

 **global.hover.background**

-The background style when hovering over an interactive row.
+The background style when hovering over an interactive item.
 Expects `string | { color: string, opacity: string }`.

 Defaults to